Isospectrality of Margulis-Smilga spacetimes for irreducible representations of real split semisimple Lie groups: Isospectral rigidity

 and observe that it is algebraic.
-We denote the zero set of $\beth$ by $\sZ_\beth$ i.e.
+We denote the zero set of $\tB(f_0)$ by $\sZ(\tB(f_0))$ i.e.

-We use Lemma \ref{lem.ue} and Lemma \ref{lem.reg} to obtain that there exists $c\in\sM\sA$ such that $\tP_c(0)\neq0$.
-As $\tB_\tR$, the invariant form of $\tR$, is orthogonal, we use Lemma 1.1 of \cite{Gros1} to conclude that the restriction of $\tB_\tR$ on $\sV^0$ is a non-degenerate orthogonal form.
+We use Lemma \ref{lem.ue} and Lemma \ref{lem.reg} to obtain that there exists $c\in\sM\sA$ such that $\chi^{red}_c(1)\neq0$.
+As $\tB_\tR$, the invariant form of $\tR$, is a symmetric bilinear form, we use Lemma 1.1 of \cite{Gros1} to conclude that the restriction of $\tB_\tR$ on $\sV^0$ is a non-degenerate symmetric bilinear form.
 Hence, $\sV^0$ admits vectors which are not self-orthogonal.
-Let $X\in\sV^0$ be such that $\|X\|_\tR\neq0$.
+Let $X\in\sV^0$ be such that $\tB_\tR(X)\neq0$.
 We use Proposition \ref{prop.parpro} and obtain

-Hence $\sZ_\beth\subsetneq\GV$ and it follows that $\sX$, the Zariski closure of $\rho(\Gamma)$ inside $\GV$, is a proper subvariety of $\GV$ i.e. $\sX\subset\sZ_\beth\subsetneq\GV$.
+Hence $\sZ(\tB(f_0))\subsetneq\GV$ and it follows that $\sX$, the Zariski closure of $\rho(\Gamma)$ inside $\GV$, is a proper subvariety of $\GV$ i.e. $\sX\subset\sZ(\tB(f_0))\subsetneq\GV$.
 Finally, we conclude our result by using Proposition \ref{prop.zd}. \end{proof}